-As our State Representative, Warren Kampf brings to the state House a unique understanding of our concerns – because he lives the same everyday life we do.
+As our State Representative, Warren Kampf brings to the state House an independent spirit and a unique understanding of our concerns because he lives the same everyday life we do.

 Warren was born and raised in Tredyffrin Township, not far from Devon Elementary and T/E Junior High, schools he would attend before going to the Phillips Exeter Academy for high school.
 He learned early from his parents the values of education, hard work and helping others.
 Warren’s mother, Ann, is well-known as a 40-year volunteer with the Devon Horse Show and Country Fair, including serving on the Board.
 During high school and college, Warren worked at local establishments like Binni & Flynn’s Restaurant and the Waynesborough Golf Club on the grounds crew.
 A graduate of Yale University, Warren also studied in the Far East and, during college, was a volunteer teacher in English to students in both Taipei and Hong Kong.